merklejerk/send-ether/README.md

     onTxId: Function,
     // Decimal places of amount.
     // E.g., 18 for whole ether, 0 for wei or smallest units.
-    // Defaults to 0.
+    // Defaults to 18.
-    base: Number,
+    units: Number,
     // If connecting to a custom provider (e.g., a private node), this
     // can be the set to the address of an unlocked wallet on the provider
     // from which to send the ether.